 Step 1: Design Decisions and Material Requirements

-Please note that the table presents the total Liberty Tana Lawn® yardage required to complete each wreath form.
-Therefore, the amount of yardage you need should be divided among the different fabrics you would like to include in your wreath.
-Additionally, while scraps as small as 1 inch x 9 inches can be used for wreaths, adhering the double-sided fusible to these smaller bits can be time consuming.
+Using the table above, estimate the amount of Tana Lawn® yardage needed for your selected wreath.
+The total yardage should be divided among the different fabrics you would like to include.
+While scraps as small as 1 inch x 9 inches can be used for wreaths, adhering the double-sided fusible to these smaller bits can be time consuming and challenging.
 We recommend, at a minimum, working with pieces of fabric the size of our fat 16ths (9 inches x 13 inches).

 Step 2: Prepping and Applying Fusible to Your Fabrics